Mochi Ice Cream Recipe

 Making the Dough

-Microwave on medium heat for about another minute.
-Mine was done with an additional minute and a half in the microwave.
-You'll know that it is done when the mixture is no longer watery or runny.
-It is smooth, shiny, and sticky.
+- Microwave on medium heat for about another minute - mixture should no longer be watery or runny.
+It should be smooth, shiny, and sticky.
 It can hold itself in a ball.

 Preparing the Dough

 - Turn your dough out onto the cornstarch covered work surface.

 - Using the back of a spoon or a knife, spread the dough out over the cornstarch – making it as flat as possible.

 - Cover the top of the dough with cornstarch (and to make it easier on you – cover your hands with cornstarch as well).
 Be careful – the dough is still hot!

 - Flip the dough over.
 Make sure that this side is covered with cornstarch as well.

 - Push and stretch the dough until it is smooth and flat and about 3 millimeters thin.

 - If the dough is not cool, allow it to cool for awhile.